toastedsalad/nvim/README.md

 We will also use treesitter based highlighting as that is supposedly better. https://github.com/nvim-treesitter/nvim-treesitter
+    * To get the full extent of its capabilities you should install your language's config for treesitter.
+    * For .net it is called "c_sharp"

 We'll install the tree sitter playground.
 Probably not necessary but might be useful. https://github.com/nvim-treesitter/playground